August is the month when many go on vacation, with the Algarve being the most popular destination among our readers.

 The Azores archipelago has become an increasingly popular destination for the Portuguese, who travel to many of these islands to experience something different that the mainland can’t always offer at this time of year: tranquillity and an incredible green landscape.

-According to The Telegraph, the Azores were one of the ideal areas for a vacation in Portugal during the most complicated days of the coronavirus pandemic.
+According to The Telegraph, the Azores were one of the ideal areas to spend a vacation in Portugal during the most complicated days of the coronavirus pandemic.

 Costa da Caparica